Home Alone: Critical response

-Naomi Barnwell of Roobla said that "Home Alone has all the ingredients that make for a great kids’ film".
-Adrian Turner of Radio Times commented "[Home Alone is] a celebration of enterprise that captured the heart and wickedness of every child on the planet."
+Naomi Barnwell of Roobla said that "Home Alone has all the ingredients that make for a great kids' film".
+Adrian Turner of Radio Times called the movie "a celebration of enterprise that captured the heart and wickedness of every child on the planet."
 According to TV Guide, "[Home Alone]'s slapstick falls flat and only the pain remains."
-Marielle Sabbag of Vocal wrote "Everything about [Home Alone] is beautiful and has a realistic quality."
-Peter Rainer of the Los Angeles Times criticised the fact that "there is a reason why this film plays better as a trailer than as a full-length film."
+Peter Rainer of the Los Angeles Times criticized the gags, writing they leave "a sour aftertaste".
+He added "this film plays better as a trailer than as a full-length film" when a trailer lets viewers appreciate those "without having to fight off a lot of unsettling associations".

 Home Alone gradually became a Christmas classic.
-It was praised for its quotable phrases, morals, traps, and main character.
+It was praised for its quotable phrases, traps, and main character.
 Hannah-Rose Yee of Stylist called the ending "very sweet" and praised the score from John Williams, calling it "fantastic".
 Christopher Hooton of The Independent also praised the film, calling the film-within-a-film Angels with Filthy Souls "a fond footnote in cinema history".
 Matt Talbot from Simcoe.com said that the Wet Bandits were "fantastic" and "never [got] old" on "repeat viewings".
 Michael Walsh of Nerdist noted the church scene as "One of the best, most touching scenes [in the film]".

 Home Alone remains a highly popular Christmas movie in Poland, when it is played on Polsat every Christmas Eve.
 In 2010, Polsat did not play Home Alone, which caused over 90,000 people to protest on Facebook.
 In 2016, over 4.44 million Poles tuned in to Polsat to watch Home Alone.
 Since the 2010s, its TV trailers even include a tagline that acknowledges this popularity: "Christmas without him?
 It's absolutely impossible!".
+The movie is also highly popular in Romania, being played by Pro TV since 1995, except 2021 when the movie was played by Antena 1.
+In 2014, over 2.7 million Romanians watched the movie on Pro TV.

-Julio Macat, the films cinematographer, considers Home Alone his favorite film out of all the projects he has shot.
+Julio Macat, the film's cinematographer, considers Home Alone his favorite film out of all the projects he has shot.
 It was the favorite film of former U.S. President Gerald Ford.